swang-harbin/swang-harbin.github.io/source/_posts/idea-cannot-start-compilation.md

 date: '2019-09-05 00:00:00'
 updated: '2019-09-05 00:00:00'
 tags:
-- idea
+- IDEA
-- exception
+- Exception
-- java
+- Java
 categories:
-- java
+- Java
 ---

 ## 报错:Cannot start compilation: the output path is not specified for module "..."
 Specify the output path